Large Egyptian Bronze Osiris

 Origin: Egypt

-Circa: Late Period to Early Ptolemaic Period, 664 BC - 150 BC
+Circa: Late Period to Early Ptolemaic Period, 664 BC to 150 BC

 Medium: Bronze